geothachankary/airport-explorer-book/mapping/download/downloading.md

 # Downloading the list of airports

 We will need a list of airports to display on our map.
 Thankfully a free data set containing the list of airports around the world is available on the [OpenFlights website](https://openflights.org/).
 The free versions of their data sets are not very up to date, but it is recent enough for us to use.
-And it contains a nice set of data used for mapping.

 Go to https://openflights.org/data.html and scroll down the page a bit until you see the link to the `airports.dat` download: